CIA activities in Laos: 1959

-During the summer of 1959, North Vietnam invaded Laos, which made the U.S. believe that its chances of success became even lower.
-They believed that the anti-Pathet policies had little chance of success due to the invasion.
-The U.S. Special Forces Group, code-named Hotfoot under the command of Lieutenant Colonel Arthur "Bull" Simons, penetrated Laos.
+The U.S. Special Forces Group, code-named Project Hotfoot, under the command of Lieutenant Colonel Arthur "Bull" Simons, deployed clandestinely to Laos.
 Twelve Mobile Training Teams took up duties in Vientiane, Luang Prabang, Savannakhet, and Pakse.
 CIA officials in Laos had requested additional air transport resources.
 The CIA, in August 1959, directed CIA proprietary Air America to train two helicopter pilots.
 Further, Air America directed search and rescue missions in Laos in addition to its role in combat operations.
 Originally posted as a short-term requirement, this operation served as the beginning of a significant rotary-wing operation in Laos.
-Vang Pao expressed concerns that the Hmong were likely to suffer reprisals from communists.
-With assistance from a U.S. Special Forces team, he began to organize a Hmong stay-behind force.
+Vang Pao expressed concerns that the Hmong were likely to suffer reprisals from communists and, with assistance from a U.S. Special Forces team, he began to organize a Hmong stay-behind force.
 Declassified documents from 2008 also revealed that the U.S. ambassador in Laos at the time served as the field commander of the so-called "secret war" there.

+Still concerned about whether the MAAG military operation could succeed in solving the Laos crisis, On September 8, General White requested from the joint Chief of Staff for more advanced sophisticated military arsenals like the “squadron of Strategic Air Command (SAC) B-47 jet bombers to the United Air Base in the Philippines.
+According to the CIA military historians, Victor Anthony and Richard Sexton, White aimed to cripple the opposing forces together with their supply tracks, including targeted sections of the North Vietnam territory.

-Outside of just training locals, previously secret U.S. Air Force official histories of the Vietnam war were published in April 2008 by the National Security Archive which disclosed for the first time that Central Intelligence Agency contract employees had a direct role in combat air attacks when they flew Laotian government aircraft on strike missions.
+Previously secret U.S. Air Force official histories of the Vietnam war were published in April 2008 by the National Security Archive which disclosed for the first time that, outside of just training locals, Central Intelligence Agency contract employees had a direct role in combat air attacks when they flew Laotian government aircraft on strike missions.
 Additionally, the Air Force actively considered nuclear weapons options during the 1959 Laos crisis.
+Although these considerations and the entire proposal were withdrawn, White believed it was a step in the right direction due to it possibility of restraining Asian communists from participating in the war if they were aware that the United States' “counteractions would not be confined to Laos or conventional weapons.”

 By December 1959, Vang Pao had to either fight the communists or leave the country.
 If the United States supplied the weapons, Vang Pao claimed that he would fight and raise an army of 10,000.

-This aforementioned activity in 1959 was caused by an inability to integrate the Pathet Lao communist military into the Royal Lao Armed forces, precipitating a civil war in which the CIA ordered the Air Force to deploy a squadron of B-47 bombers to the Clark Air Force Base.
+This aforementioned activity in 1959 was caused by an inability to integrate the Pathet Lao communist military into the Royal Lao Armed forces (FAE), precipitating a civil war in which the U.S. Air Force deployed a squadron of B-47 bombers to the Clark Air Force Base.
 This deployment ensured that the bomber could be used to interfere or destroy Pathet Lao communications to the North Vietnamese.